maovidal/MQTT_RedLion_Crimson/README.md

 Please note that currently this is considered in alpha stage, so future versions can lead disruptive changes to implementations based on this version.

 Important limitations:
+- It does not use SSL/TLS connections (So you may use it only on secure networks)
-- It does not implement QoS other than 0
+- It does not implement QoS other than 0 on any kind of messages (PUB/SUBS/Will)
 - It does not provide error info on Connection neither the Session Present flag

 *******************************************************************************